Xeverous/the_website/website/pages/cpp/tutorials/templates/01_functions/01_instantiation.rst

 Instantiation in detail
 #######################

 C++ templates are a fully compile-time mechanism.
-They are not "real compilable code" (you can't e.g. take an address of a function template) but a recipe for making compilable code.
+Templates alone are not transformed into machine code - they are a recipe for making such code.
 The compiler can only generate machine code when it knows all necessary information about the entity.
 The act of using a template and providing that information is called **template instantation**.

 .. admonition:: note
     :class: note